Percival Mew Gull: ZS-AHM/G-AEXF

 ZS-AHM The Golden City, also an E2H, was built to the order of A.M.
 Miller for the Schlesinger Race and powered by a Gipsy Six Series II.
 Miller retired at the Belgrade checkpoint.

 Percival re-engined the aircraft with a Gipsy Six I and sold it on to Bill Humble, who registered it in the UK as G-AEXF.
 Humble never took delivery, instead swapping it with Alex Henshaw for his de Havilland Leopard Moth.
 Henshaw soon won the 1937 Folkestone Trophy with G-AEXF.

 G-AEXF was raced by Alex Henshaw in the 1937 King's Cup air race.

-The aircraft was extensively modified by Essex Aero and fitted with a Gipsy Six R engine from de Havilland DH.88 Comet K5085, itself formerly G-ACSS and winner of the 1934 England-Australia air race.
+The aircraft was extensively modified by Essex Aero and fitted with a Gipsy Six R engine taken from de Havilland DH.88 Comet K5085 (formerly G-ACSS, the winner of the 1934 England-Australia air race).
 In this form Henshaw won the 1938 King's Cup, setting a class speed record which still stands.
-The 1938 King's Cup was a 1,012-mile event and this time, Alex Henshaw's much modified E2H G-AEXF came in 1st at 236 mph.
+The 1938 King's Cup was a 1,012-mile event and this time G-AEXF came in 1st at 236 mph.
 Henshaw's win set a class record which, as of 2020, still stands.
 Edgar Percival flew a third Mew Gull, the E3H (G-AFAA) and finished 6th.
-Percival might easily have won, but as well as being made scratch-man by the handicappers, he left the fine-tuning of his airscrew pitches until just before the race and his ground-crew were still tinkering with them as Henshaw took off.
+Percival could have won, but as well as being made scratch-man by the handicappers, he also left the fine adjustment of his airscrew's pitch until just before the race; his ground-crew were still tinkering with it as Henshaw took off.
 At this time the bracket-type airscrew did not have the pitch-range to cope with the exceptionally wide speed range of the E3H (59–265 mph).
-An optimisation for either cruise or take-off and climb would inevitably compromise the other.
+An optimisation for either cruise or for take-off and climb would inevitably compromise the other.

 In February 1939, with G-AEXF re-engined yet again with a Gipsy Six II and with revised equipment, Henshaw set a new record for the out-and-home Cape class-record, which stood until 2009.
-He took off on 5 February 1939 from Gravesend Airport, landing at Wingfield Aerodrome at the Cape the next day, covering the 6,377 miles course in 39 hours and 25 minutes, averaging 209.44 mph while in the air.
+He took off on 5 February 1939 from Gravesend Airport, landing at Wingfield Aerodrome at the Cape the next day, covering the 6,377-milecourse in 39 hours and 25 minutes, averaging 209.44 mph while in the air.
 The return trip was just 11 minutes longer.
 During all of Henshaw's adventures in this aircraft, it was never damaged.